Your ultimate guide to online fundraisers for schools

 Technology continues to propel us forward.
 Everyone’s looking for new and better ways to do things.
 Most understand that as fundraising evolves, more sophisticated methods are inevitable.
 Covid 19 has caused companies to invest millions on digital solutions.
 Those in the school fundraising industry know they need to keep pace with society.
 The pandemic has created a greater ‘sense of urgency’ to step up their game.

-How Do Online Fundraisers Work?
+How To Do Fundraisers Online?

 There are 2 ways groups can raise money online.
 Ask for donations or sell products.
 In this article we’ll focus on the latter.
 Groups that sign up for an online fundraiser are promoting the company’s webstore.
 The goal is to get people to support a school by inviting them to shop.